DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Hogan_Luka_def/index.markdown

 its own story, without additional contextual information.
 As in, you can just read it and get it.

-ML: I remember when you did this project.
+**ML: I remember when you did this project.
 Definitely, I found the level of violence in the commentary disturbing.
 No real space for compassion.
-But I also like to think about the People this 2012 shit is hype piece in tandem with your 52-pickup project on the end of the world.
+But I also like to think about the *People this 2012 shit is hype* piece in tandem with your 52-pickup project on the end of the world.
-[^43] Which I think is brilliant, optimistic, funny, and conversational.
-I believe that’s because you are at the heart of it, prompting discussion and thoughtful (and/or hilarious) responses to the question you posed about the end of the world. [^44]
+[^43] Which I think is brilliant, optimistic, funny, and *conversational*.
+I believe that’s because you are at the heart of it, prompting discussion and thoughtful (and/or hilarious) responses to the question you posed about the end of the world. [^44]**

 MH: With the Comments Collection, assembling the story from other peoples’ comments worked really well.
 I did about 20,